computingForSocialScience/cfss-homework-ahuanguchi/final_project/README.md

 a table of the data that also appears in the Bokeh plot.

-At the bottom of the page, you can click on "Go back" to retain the same titles and select a different type of comparison or choose different titles to compare.
+At the bottom of the page, you can click on "Go back" to retain the same titles and select a different type of comparison and/or choose different titles to compare.